v1dhun/proxy-gateway/README.md

 *   `oidc`: Configuration for OpenID Connect (OIDC) authentication for the web UI.
 *   `groups`: Definitions of client groups for use in policies.

-For a detailed explanation of all configuration options, please refer to the comments in the `config.yaml` file.

 ## Web GUI

 The proxy gateway provides a web-based user interface for configuration.